 “The tutor is very friendly and approachable and helps me understand the areas that I sometimes struggle with.”

 Trips to the law courts are included within the course.
-An annual trip to London is also available for students.
-In London we will visit the Royal Courts of Justice and the Old Bailey.
+An annual trip to London where we visit the Royal Courts of Justice and the Old Bailey is also available for students.
 We will also visit Parliament Square and look at the Supreme Court, the highest court within the English Legal System.